articleUpgrading and Applying up.time Service Packs

 8. Continue to apply the up.time upgrade.

-• Red Hat, SUSE and Solaris installations; run the following commands.
+• For Linux installations, run the following commands.

 # cd /to/your/upgrade/file/path